 Bumps on River Birch Caused by Sooty Mold

 Sooty mold looks just as unfortunate as it sounds.

-If black, raised lumps begin appearing on the top of your river birch leaves, your tree may be suffering from sooty mold.
+If black, raised lumps appear on the top of your river birch leaves, your tree may suffer from sooty mold.

 Sooty mold is a black fungus that grows over and around places where insects have damaged leaves by feeding on them.